MicrosoftDocs/microsoft-365-docs/microsoft-365/learning/configure-sap-successfactors.md

 **User Name**: Follow the same steps you followed for the SFTP Host URL.
 Get the value of the `connector.ftp.userID` property.

 **Password**: Enter your password.
-Check with your LMS application owner for help retrieving your password.
+Check with your LMS application owner for help with retrieving your password.

 **Folder Path**: Navigate to **LMS Admin Application** > **System Administration** > **Configuration** > **System Configuration** > **PARTNER_EXTRACT**.
 Get the value of the `defaultFtp.path` property.